IT007-2025-Nhom20/ImageAutomate/docs/design/ExecutionEngine.md

 * **Block Failure:** If a block throws an exception, the Engine:
   1. Marks all transitive downstream blocks as "Poisoned" (skipped execution).
+  2. **Warehouse Counter Cleanup:** For each poisoned block, atomically decrements its upstream Warehouse counters (as if it consumed the data).
+This ensures Warehouses are released even when consumers don't run.
-  2. Collects the exception into an `AggregateException`.
+  3. Collects the exception into an `AggregateException`.
-  3. Allows independent pipeline branches to continue (partial failure tolerance).
+  4. Allows independent pipeline branches to continue (partial failure tolerance).
 * **Fatal Errors:** Out-of-memory or stack overflow abort the entire pipeline immediately.

 ### **7.2.
 Cancellation Support**